kapetan/xbee-frame/README.md

 #### Transmit Status

-Get a string representation of the status by calling `DeliveryStatus.getName(status)`.
+Get the string description of the status by calling `DeliveryStatus.getName(status)`.

 ```txt
 {